lyleshaw/lyleshaw/README.md

 - 👨‍💻 Author of [python-wechaty-puppet-itchat](https://github.com/wechaty/python-wechaty-puppet-itchat).
 - 🙇‍♂️ Knows a little about Backend and DevOps.
 - 🐍 Focus on Python、Golang and it's ecology.
-- 🤖️ Great Passion about ChatBot and WeChat ecology.
+- 🤖️ Great Passion about ChatBot and LLM.
 - 🏫 Computer science and technology student of [HDU](https://www.hdu.edu.cn/).
 - 📜 GSoC 2022 @ Apache DolphinScheduler
 - 📜 OSPP 2022 @ DevStream